Many high schools offer High School Adult Diploma Programs for adults over 21 with highly flexible methods.

 MU High School’s classes stabilize independence with a structure: lessons are self-paced but have to be accomplished within nine months.
 Along with basic main lessons, students can examine photography, anthropology, and a large number of additional topics.

-This high school as well serves superior students by presenting special courses, and admission to some university classes.
+This high school also serves superior students by presenting special courses and admission to some university classes.

 Accreditation: NCACS (North Central Association of Colleges and Schools).